-A human head will be modeled as an 8 inch diameter Styrofoam sphere to create a standard for all teams to design to.
+A human head will be modeled as an 8-inch diameter Styrofoam sphere to create a standard for all teams to design to.

-Dimensions and weight:
+Dimensions and Weight

 Participants will first have the dimensions of the helmet checked and the helmet weighed.

-Securing the helmet:
+Securing the Helmet

 At their assigned testing time, teams will be given 5 minutes to secure their helmet to the testing head.
 The sphere will be oriented downward such that the entirety of the pendulum impact will be on the helmet at the target impact point.
 Target point will be marked previously by the team as a 1" diameter circle such that the center point of the mark is on the horizontal bisection line of the sphere when the head is angled 30 degrees down (Fig. 1).
 The helmet should fit snugly on the 8 inch testing head and be secured such that it does not damage the Styrofoam and does not deviate from its initial position on the head upon impact more than 1 cm from the original position on the centerline.
-If the helmet is displaced on the head in excess of 1 cm during the impact, that trial will not be valid and a retest will be allowed.
+If the helmet is displaced on the head excessively during the impact, that trial will not be valid and a retest will be allowed.
 If the helmet is displaced 3 times resulting in invalid trials, the helmet will be ruled ineffective and receive a score of 0 for Acceleration Score.
-The Displacement Score will still be measured and calculated in this case.

-Acceleration Score:
+Acceleration Score